FutureGoose/decoding_titanic/README.md

 <a name="Dataset"></a>
 ## 2. Dataset 📁
 The dataset we used is the Titanic dataset from the Kaggle competition.
 It contains demographics and passenger information from 891 of the 2224 passengers and crew on board the Titanic.
+You can access this dataset from the [Kaggle Titanic competition page](https://www.kaggle.com/competitions/titanic/data) or import it directly via seaborn.

 <a name="Exploratory-Data-Analysis"></a>
 ## 3. Exploratory Data Analysis 📊